-The Library’s traditional “Game Nights for Kids” will start on the following Monday evening, July 6 at 7:15 PM.
+The Library’s traditional “Game Nights for Kids” takes place on Monday evenings at 7:15 PM.
 In this series, various games are taught and played by kids aged 7 and up.
-Teenagers have been the prime instructors, though the occasional adult will also teach.
-In the past these games have ranged from traditional board games to Hearts, to chess.
+Teenagers have been the prime instructors, though, occasionally, an adult will teach.
+Games range from traditional board games to Hearts, to chess.
 A schedule of the games will be posted at the Library.

-The Woods Hole Public Library reminds people that the Coloring Club for Adults will continue through the summer on the last Tuesday of the month from 4:30 to 5:30 PM.
-About a dozen people attended the first session held in May.
-Participants left the Library more calm and relaxed than when they arrived.
+Coloring Club for Adults will continue through the summer on the last Tuesday of the month from 4:30 to 5:30 PM.

 For more information, call 508-548-8961.

 Following on the success of last summer’s Renewal exhibit, in which artists and craftsmen created works from retired books, this year the Library invited anyone interested in participating to create works of art using old nautical charts or maps from around the world to create a work of art.

 The works will be on display from July 13 and through Thursday, July 30.
 On that evening from 6 PM to 7:30, a reception will be held, during which the art objects (with the creator’s permission) will be offered for sale in a silent auction.
 All are welcome.
 For more information, or visit Uncharted Territory or call the Library at 508-548-8961

 WHOA! an acronym for “Woods Hole Outdoor Adventurers” is the name the Woods Hole Public Library has given to a collection of kits they have created to help young children explore the out-of- doors.
 Funded by the Brabson Family Foundation, each kit is contained in a back-pack and consists of a simple field guide and tools designed for each specialty.